Core Program Application

 • "I've always been interested in finance and enjoy math"

-• Listing a club as experience without any evidence of what you did in it
+• Listing a club as experience without saying what you did in it

 • "I have a strong GPA and am a quick learner" with nothing else